PhD Social Statistics / Overview

 Tier 4 Student Visa - International applicants who will require a visa to study in the UK can obtain up-to-date information on the latest student visa advice and guidelines.

 - How to apply

-To be considered for funding, please submit a full on-line application by 1 December 2017 .
+To be considered for funding (research council and school studentships), please submit a full on-line application by 1 December 2018 .

 Non UK/EU applicants are strongly advised to submit their application by July to ensure sufficient time for applying for a Visa.

 Having an expert supervisor is extremely important for success in Research degree programmes and it is part of the application process that we seek suitable supervision for candidates.
 We cannot provide supervision across all areas and we are therefore sometimes unable to offer admission to excellent applicants.
 We strongly advise candidates to read the webpages of the staff or group in whose discipline they intend to specialise and to read some of their publications BEFORE applying.
 You may conduct a keyword search via the Social Sciences home page to identify potential supervisors/research areas.

 Feel free to make direct contact with any academics to discuss your proposed research topic.
 Please note that such contact can only be informal and no decision can be made on your application until it is submitted and processed through the Postgraduate Admissions Office.
 If you make a positive contact with an academic, please make sure to include their name on your application form when you submit it.

 When submitting a research proposal with your application please follow the guidelines carefully.

 The Social Statistics discipline area at the University of Manchester has a thriving and diverse research community.
 Along with colleagues in Sociology, we had the highest proportion of research rated world leading of any UK University by the Research Excellence Framework 2014, the system for assessing the quality of research in UK higher education.
 The REF 2014 also rated our research environment as one of the top two in the UK.